HCMX1994/HCMX1994.github.io/_pages/about.md

   - /about.html
 ---

 Xuekang Liu (Member, IEEE) received the M.S. degree (Hons.) in electromagnetic field and microwave technology from Xidian University (Xi’an, China， 2020), and the Ph.D. degree in engineering from the University of Kent (Canterbury, U.K.， 2024) under the supervision of [Prof. Steven Gao](https://www.ee.cuhk.edu.hk/en-gb/people/academic-staff/professors/prof-gao-shichang) and [Dr. Benito Sanz-Izquierdo](https://www.kent.ac.uk/engineering/people/730/sanz-izquierdo-benito).
-He was with the School of Engineering, Lancaster University, as a Postdoctoral Researcher from June 2024 to May 2025, and at Imperial College London from June 2025 as a Postdoctoral Researcher in the area of reconfigurable intelligent surfaces.
-His research interests include multiband arrays, transmitarrays, metasurfaces, filtering antennas, Sub-THz antennas, RF systems, and MIMO antennas.
+His research interests include multiband arrays, transmitarrays, metasurfaces, filtering antennas, sub-THz antennas, RF systems, and MIMO antennas.

 Dr. Liu was a recipient of the Best Student Paper Award at the 17th International Workshop on Antenna Technology (iWAT 2022), Dublin, and the Outstanding Academic Achievement for his M.S. program.
 He received the Young Scientist Award from the International Union of Radio Science (URSI) Member Committee, Germany, in 2022.